Skip to main content

 2. Sur la page de détails Order # (N° de commande), dans la section Order Status (État de la commande), vérifiez l’état d'émission de la commande (la commande est-elle en attente de validation du domaine ou de l’organisation pour pouvoir être finalisée ?).

-After validation is completed, the Certificate status section no longer appears on the Order # details page.
+Once validation is finished, the Certificate status section no longer appears on the Order # details page.

 3. Under What do you need to do, select the domain's link you want to validate.